-In other parts of the plan area, the key settlements of Bestwood Village.
-Calverton and Ravenshead will be developed to make the best of their accessibility to services and infrastructure capacity.
+In other parts of the plan area, the key settlements of Bestwood Village, Calverton and Ravenshead will be developed to make the best of their accessibility to services and infrastructure capacity.

-iii) Economic prosperity for all: to ensure economic growth is as equitable as possible, and that a more knowledge based economy is supported enhancing the Core City role of the Nottingham conurbation by providing for new office, commercial, residential and other uses within the Sustainable Urban Extension at developments and will also support Top Wighay Farm.
+iii) Economic prosperity for all: to ensure economic growth is as equitable as possible, and that a more knowledge based economy is supported enhancing the Core City role of the Nottingham conurbation by providing for new office, commercial, residential and other uses within the Sustainable Urban Extension at Top Wighay Farm.